OpenModelica/OpenModelica/doc/UsersGuide/source/porting.rst

 Subscripting of expressions
 ---------------------------

-There is a proposal of allowing expression subscripting, e.g.
+Some libraries use expression subscripting, e.g.

 .. code-block:: modelica